A Day in the Kitchen

 Notes

-Adjust the amount of chipotle peppers and chili powder to suit your desired level of spiciness.
+• Taste the chili halfway through the cooking process and adjust the amount of chipotle peppers, chili powder, and/or cayenne to suit your desired level of spiciness.

 Comments